Praqma/web-alliance/_pages/gatherings.md

 1. You've gotta be ambitious about Continuous Delivery, DevTestOps, and Automation.
 2. You've gotta have an invitation.

-When you get your invite, it will contain the promotion code needed for registration.
+When you get your invite, it will contain the promotion code needed for registration below.

 **If you need an invite - mail us at [alliance@praqma.com](mailto:alliance@praqma.com) and explain your case.**